thepixelage/craft-fragments/README.md

 ## Why Fragments?

-There are many situations where fragments of content need to be displayed in multiple pages, but they are ad-hoc content parts or data that may not have direct relations to your entry types.
+There are many situations where fragments of content need to be displayed in multiple pages, but they are ad-hoc content parts or data that may not be part of your entry types.
 For example, your content admins may need to display messages or call-to-action buttons across entire websites or on only some pages.

+For example, your Services pages may need a call-to-action button or lead form specific to the service.
+While you may model a custom field in the Services entry type to allow content editors to indicate the call-to-action to display, this piece of information becomes coupled to the entry type.
+If these buttons and lead forms also need to appear on other pages, each of the other entry types also need to have this field added to them.

-Without **Fragments**, you may use features in Craft CMS to cobble together a solution, but they bring along some problems:
+Without **Fragments**, you may use features in Craft CMS to cobble together a solution around this, but they bring along some challenges:

 - **Sections and entry types**
   Entry types are good for mapping domain models to content models, but for content parts that have no direct relations to these domain models, it may become awkward to represent them as part of the content models, or an overkill to create whole sections just to represent them.

 - **Globals**